echeran/smile-of-murugan/webbook/chapter19.md

 after its title story which is based on some events in Tamilnad of Kulōttuṅka Chōla III.
 It is a lovely romance.
 Another story of his is even based on modern life *(Kamalavijayam*).
-V. V. S. Aiyar died in 1925 and with his and S. Bharati's attempts, the Tamil short story writing made quite a good start.
+V. V. S. Aiyar died in 1925—and with his and S. Bharati's attempts, the Tamil short story writing made quite a good start.

 With Putumaippittaṉ (1906-1948), between the thirties and the